linasc3-ai/rave-documentation/02-installation.md

 # Installation Guide

 RAVE is written as an "R" package.
 To properly install RAVE, please carefully follow the instructions step-by-step.
-We found 90% installation issues are due to not following the instructions (for example, [system prerequisites](#system-prerequisites)).
+We found that the vast majority of installation issues are due to not following the instructions.

 [Hardware Requirements]{.underline}